 Tip: It can sometimes be overwhelming trying to do everything, I’ve definitely felt it over the years, so cut yourself some slack and choose 1 thing to start with and go from there.

-Last year we focused on food packaging & salad bags, something we always end up buying at this time of year and this year it's still something we are working on...perfection is sadly impossible and we're ok with that!
-Finding salad in plastic free packaging is NOT easy but we are lucky to have our veg delivered from a local farm (The Paddock), who supply plastic free to our door.
+Every year we focus on food packaging & fresh salad bags, a constant battle and something we continuously work on...perfection is sadly impossible and we're ok with that!
+Finding salad in plastic free packaging is NOT easy but we are lucky to have access to local farmers who supply plastic free produce and many supermarkets are now sellling items without packaging, so we alway try to choose those items where we can.

 It's worth researching your local area to find out where you can source local, plastic free produce...and you'll be supporting your local farmers.